Brining Chicken: The Ultimate Formula for Perfectly Juicy and Flavorful Meat

 Brining chicken may seem intimidating at first, but it’s a straightforward process that anyone can master.
 Whether you’re using a wet brine or a dry brine, the steps below will guide you through the process to achieve perfectly seasoned, juicy chicken every time.

-Step 1: Prepare the Brine Mixture
+Prepare the Brine Mixture

 For Wet Brine: